 Important to note: Don’t clean with white vinegar for an aluminum pressure cooker.
 The acid from the vinegar can stain your pressure cooker.

 Clean burnt-on stains as soon as you see them.
 The buildup from burnt-on stains can cause clogs.
-After you fill up the pressure cooker with soap and water, leave it to soak for two hours.
+After you fill the pressure cooker with soap and water, leave it to soak for two hours.
 Don’t soak the lid because it can damage the safety valve, but soaking the pot removes caked-on food.

 You use a damp sponge to clean away burnt-on food.
-When it comes to the storage of your pressure cooker, you want to store the pressure cooker weight inside the pot.
+When it comes to the storage of your pressure cooker, you want to store the pressure cooker’s weight inside the pot.
 You do this along with the other components of your pressure cooker.

 Now that we have looked at the overall process of pressure cooking with a jiggle-top pressure cooker, we will look at some tips that can help you to use them better.

 Must read resource – can appliances go in a dishwasher

 Tip #1: Brown the Meat ahead of Time